vuillaut/TechRadar/CONTRIBUTING.md

 ## Research Quality Tools and Services Catalog

 You may propose to modify the content of TechRadar content by opening a pull request to add new tools and services or update existing entries.
-The tools and services must follow a [specific set of criteria](#criteria-for-a-tool-or-service-to-be-added-in-the-techradar) to be included in the TechRadar.
+All tools and services must meet the [specific set of criteria](#criteria-for-a-tool-or-service-to-be-added-in-the-techradar) below to be included in the TechRadar.
 The criteria are designed to ensure that the tools and services are relevant, useful, and actively maintained for improving software quality in research.

 ### Criteria for a tool or service to be added in the TechRadar